SylviaWutche/Jones_Soda_Product_Analysis/README.md

 By addressing downtime at its root cause, Jones Soda can:

-✅ **Save 8+ hours of production time.**
+1.  **Save 8+ hours of production time**
-✅ **Recover 7 lost batches.**
+2. **Recover 7 lost batches**
-✅ **Reduce machine failures and improve long-term efficiency.**
+3. **Reduce machine failures and improve long-term efficiency**

-The solution is clear: **Stop unnecessary adjustments, maintain machines, and optimize processes.**
+The solution is clear: **Stop unnecessary adjustments, maintain machines, and optimize processes**

-💡 **"Efficiency isn’t just about working faster—it’s about working smarter."**
+💡 **"Efficiency isn’t just about working faster—it’s about working smarter"**

 ---

 ## Thank You

-For any questions or future improvements, feel free to reach out.
+For any questions or future improvements, feel free to reach out
-Let’s make Jones Soda’s production flow **faster, smoother, and more efficient than ever!**